 A native of Salt Lake City, Utah, Sarah began studying harp at the age of seven, and playing at weddings and events by age nine.
 As a young teen, Sarah was offered a position as the harpist at the historical Hotel Utah/JSMB - where she quickly earned a reputation for her passionate touch, and her ability to whip up just about any tune by ear.

-Sarah made her orchestral debut at age 12 with the Salt Lake Symphony, as a featured performer in the Temple Square Concert Series, and in her early teens was selected as the harpist with the Utah Youth Symphony.
-She’s since gone on to perform with various chamber groups, and as a soloist in Boston, California, New York, and Utah, and has also played in the Broadway musical renditions of Beauty and the Beast and Wicked.
+At 12, Sarah made her orchestral debut with the Salt Lake Symphony as a featured performer in the Temple Square Concert Series, and in her early teens was selected as the harpist with the Utah Youth Symphony.
+She’s since gone on to perform with various chamber groups, and as a soloist in Boston, California, New York, and Utah, and has played in the Broadway musical renditions of Beauty and the Beast and Wicked.

 As a versatile musician, Sarah performs pop, jazz, and classical works, and she has recently developed a passion for transcribing contemporary works for harp-percussion.
 Sarah has been a guest artist for governors, political ambassadors, international religious leaders - and on a daily basis her two third graders.
 She has performed at events from New York City to San Francisco, and has been seen lugging her harp off to gigs in the NYC Subway, the Boston Commons, Austin, Texas, the Utah Winter Olympic festivals, and the beautiful San Fransisco Bay.